codereport/codereport.github.io/_posts/2021-09-06-HOPLIVTripReport.md

 ## Highlights

 My top two favorite talks were the histories of [APL](https://www.pldi21.org/prerecorded_hopl.2.html) and [Clojure](https://www.pldi21.org/prerecorded_hopl.11.html).
-They were both great talks but I am also a bit biased because as of September 2021, APL is my #1 favorite language and Clojure is my #3 favorite language.
+They were both great talks but I am also a bit biased because APL is my #1 favorite language and Clojure is my #3 favorite language.
 The other highlight of the conference were the conversations that took place in between the talks.
 I spent a lot of time talking with [Aaron Hsu](), author of [Co-dfns](https://www.google.com/search?q=co-dfns&oq=co-dfns&aqs=chrome..69i57j69i61.1233j0j7&sourceid=chrome&ie=UTF-8), a GPU-accelerated APL compiler.
 At one point, we had a great group conversation with the following folks:

 * Aaron Hsu, Dyalog, author of [Co-dfns](https://www.google.com/search?q=co-dfns&oq=co-dfns&aqs=chrome..69i57j69i61.1233j0j7&sourceid=chrome&ie=UTF-8)
 * [Troels Henriksen](https://twitter.com/sigkill_dk), creator of [Futhark](https://futhark-lang.org/)